nais/doc/docs/auth/tokenx/how-to/consume.md

 ## Consume API

-Once you have acquired the token, you can finally consume the external API.
+Once you have acquired the token, you can finally consume the target API.

 Use the token in the `Authorization` header as a [Bearer token](../../explanations/README.md#bearer-token):